METRORapid University Line: Route

 The route begins in the west at the Hillcroft Transit Center traveling east on the Westpark right-of-way that METRO owns.
 A stop in the Gulfton neighborhood (which contains several apartment complexes that primarily house working-class Hispanic and immigrant populations) may be added.

 Continuing east, it will come to the transfer location with the Uptown/Gold Line at Bellaire/South Rice.
-Moving eastward will pass stops at Newcastle and Weslayan before crossing over US 59 to the Cummins Station.
+Moving eastward will pass stops at Newcastle and Weslayan before crossing over I-69/US 59 to the Cummins Station.
 Moving onto Richmond Avenue, the University Line will make stops at Greenway Plaza, Kirby Drive, Shepherd Drive, Dunlavy Street, and Montrose Boulevard.

 Transfers to the Red Line will occur at Wheeler Station.
 Traveling eastbound on Wheeler, it will approach Almeda Station and then continue to go underneath SH 288.
 Shortly after, the line will travel northward on Hutchins and make a stop there.
 After making turns onto Cleburne, Dowling, and then Alabama, the University Line will stop at Texas Southern University and at Tierwester Street.
 After approaching Scott Street and turning northward at the University of Houston, the line will share tracks with the Purple Line for a short distance before turning onto Elgin, the transfer station to the Purple Line, and then onward to Cullen through the University of Houston and the new terminus, as determined by Go METRORail September 2010, the Eastwood Transit Center.
-The name of the line is in reference to the fact that the line is planned to go through all of the main universities in Houston (Rice, University of St. Thomas, University of Houston, and Texas Southern).